PlugfyFoundation/Plugfy.Core/README.md

 ## **Introduction**

-Plugfy Core is a lightweight, extensible framework built on .NET Core, providing the foundation for modular application development.
+Plugfy Core is a lightweight, extensible framework built on C#, providing the foundation for modular application development.
 Its primary focus is to simplify the management of modules, components, and their interactions while offering out-of-the-box support for pipelines, condition handling, iteration, and more.

 The project adheres to **GNU General Public License v3.0**, promoting transparency, collaboration, and community-driven innovation.